nowalab/everest-ner/README.md

 The EverestNER data set is divided into train (EverestNER-train) and test (EverestNER-test) sets.
 Each data set has character level annotations (-char.txt) as well as token level annotations (-bio.txt).
 Please read our paper to get more information on this.

 # License
 Non-commercial purposes only.
-For commercial usages, permissions must be taken from the authors.
+For commercial usages, permissions must be taken from the authors and the relevant parties.
+See the contact address below.

 Unless required by applicable law or agreed to in writing, software and data distributed here is on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 # Cite Our Work
 If you use the EverestNER data set, please cite our publication: